Southwest Zone

 FLORAS LAKE: Rainbow trout, cutthroat

-This is a good lake to target when area rivers are either low and clear or high and muddy.
-Anglers may want to fish in the afternoon when conditions are a little warmer and the fish become more active.
+The lake was stocked with trophy trout at the end of March.
+This is a good lake to target when area rivers are low and clear.
+The lake is not scheduled to be stocked again until the end of April, but the lake has a very good population of cutthroat and with the warmer days they can provide some good fishing opportunity.
 The lake has very little bank angling.
 Boat anglers can launch at Boice Cope County Park.
 Anglers will want to check the weather conditions prior to heading out.
 The lake can be very windy.
-Last updated 12/17/25
+Last updated 3/4/26

 GALESVILLE RESERVOIR: Rainbow trout, bass

-The boat ramps are still accessible.
+The boat ramps are still accessible with about 5 feet of the main dock in the water.
 The reservoir is about 40 feet lower than summer full pool.
-Trout fishing can still be good during cooler weather.
-Bass fishing has slowed down as winter weather arrives.
+They are slowly filling the lake.
+The reservoir was stocked with rainbow trout in the middle of March.
 A lower reservoir can mean the fish are concentrated and easier to target.
-Last updated 1/7/2026
+Angling should be good.
+Last updated 4/1/26

 GARRISON LAKE: Trout